MuratYarali/myprojects/aws/projects/Project-002-Creating_EC2_From_AMI_SNAPSHOT/Project_Creating_EC2_From_AMI_SNAPSHOT.md

 ## Learning Outcomes

-- At the end of the this hands-on training, students will be able to;
+- At the end of the project, following topics are covered;

 - take snapshots of EC2 instance and volume on AWS console.